ClaudioZandonella/PRDA/README.md

 ## Bugs and New Features

-To propose a new feature or tos report a bug, please open an issue on [GitHub](https://github.com/ClaudioZandonella/PRDA/issues).
+To propose a new feature or to report a bug, please open an issue on [GitHub](https://github.com/ClaudioZandonella/PRDA/issues).

+Please note that this project is released under a [Contributor Code of Conduct](https://www.contributor-covenant.org/).
+By contributing to this project, you agree to abide by its terms.

 ## Citation